Agent Overview

 name: "My Assistant",

-description: "A helpful and friendly assistant that can answer questions clearly and concisely.",
+instructions: "A helpful and friendly assistant that can answer questions clearly and concisely.",

 // The LLM Provider acts as the bridge to the AI service